 Page 443: Emphasize to students that they must select all the text and apply the same color to it.
 It's important that the text be only one color, to enable exporting editable text.
-Also, students will need to zoom in to the studio9 logo after sampling text to see the color change.
+Also, students can try sampling other colors as well.